 Direct payments are available to people who have had an assessment and are eligible for help and support from the council to lead an independent life, for example help with washing and dressing.
 People living in residential care homes or nursing care homes are not eligible to receive this type of financial assistance.

 What can direct payments be used for?

 Direct payments can be used for anything you have agreed in your support plan.
 This can include things such as:

-- help with washing, showering, eating, dressing, toileting and getting in and out of bed
+- help with washing, showering, eating, dressing, personal care and getting in and out of bed

 - help with things you do in the day